 A Commitment to Good Governance

-Corporate Governance Statement 31st December 2023
+Corporate Governance Statement 31st December 2024

 Steamships is committed to adopting and implementing rigorous corporate governance practices across all its activities and divisions.
+The following corporate governance report has been approved by the Board of Directors.

 Steamships has adopted the following governance structure:

-Directors’ attendance at the Board and relevant Board Committee meetings during 2023 is as follows:
+Directors’ attendance at the Board and relevant Board Committee meetings during 2024 is as follows:

-Steamships believes it complied with the Australian Stock Exchange Corporate Governance Principles & Recommendations (the fourth edition) during the twelve months ended 31 December 2023, except as disclosed below.
+Steamships complied with the Australian Stock Exchange Corporate Governance Principles & Recommendations (the fourth edition) during the twelve months ended 31 December 2024 as well as PNGX Corporate Governance Principles, except as disclosed below.
 References noted below as “ASX CGS Principles” align to this document.
-Each section addressing a key principle includes references to relevant information that appears in the 2023 Annual Report or on Steamships’ website.

 Principle 1 / Lay Solid Foundations for Management and Oversight